Toseben/shaderism-blog/content/blog/2018-12-21-multiview/index.md

 ```

 ### ...Stays in Three.js!
-To make life complicated there's always many ways of doing simple tasks.
+To make life complicated there are always many ways of doing simple tasks.
 Here we see two ways of importing functions from Three.js library.
-We can either manually request the one's we need or request all of them at once!
+We can either request which we need or request all them at once!
 The only difference in use will be writing `new THREE.Scene()` rather than `new Scene()` when using **the wildcard** `*`
 ```javascript{}
 // Import with this
 import { Scene, WebGLRenderer, PerspectiveCamera } from "three";